National Association of Scholars: Positions and activities

-The NAS was an early critic of political correctness, engaged the American Association of University Professors over some of its policies, and complained to the secretary of the U.S. Department of Education, Lamar Alexander, who ruled that the Middle States Association of Colleges and Schools eliminate its diversity standard.
-NAS's stands have led critics to label NAS "conservative", a "group of reactionary scholars" and "a leading vehicle for the conservative attack on multiculturalism and political correctness".
+The NAS engaged the American Association of University Professors over its diversity standard, and complained to the secretary of the U.S. Department of Education, Lamar Alexander, who ruled that the Middle States Association of Colleges and Schools must eliminate it.
+Academics studying the group have described NAS as "conservative", a "group of reactionary scholars" and "a leading vehicle for the conservative attack on multiculturalism and political correctness."
 Jacob Weisberg stated in 1991 that NAS is "prone to conflating its admirable ideals with far less compelling political prejudices."

 Chapters of the NAS have been involved in a number of campus controversies related to affirmative action and multicultural studies programs.
 According to People for the American Way, NAS faculty at the University of Texas, Austin blocked the inclusion of civil rights readings in an English course; the readings had been proposed to address concerns about racial and sexual harassment on campus.
 In 1990, the NAS placed an advertisement in the Daily Texan (the University of Texas student newspaper), calling for the rejection of a proposed multiculturalism curriculum at the University of Texas.
 Simultaneously, the NAS encouraged a successful campaign to defund the university's Chicano newspaper.
-Time magazine in 1991 called NAS the "faculty opposition to the excesses of multiculturalism" and to "courses about race and gender issues."
+Time magazine in 1991 called NAS the "faculty opposition to the excesses of multiculturalism" and to "courses about race and gender issues".

 In 1990, a Duke University chapter of the NAS was formed by political science professor James David Barber.
 The new chapter provoked "a sometimes bitter debate" about the NAS stances on race and gender, and on whether academic freedom should extend to what NAS critics viewed as intolerance.
 Stanley Fish, chairman of the English department at Duke, wrote that NAS "is widely known to be racist, sexist and homophobic."
-In an interview with the Durham Morning Herald, Barber called Fish "an embarrassment to this university for his gross insult to this organization."
+In an interview with the Durham Morning Herald, Barber called Fish "an embarrassment to this university for his gross insult to this organization".
 In response to the NAS chapter formation, a larger group of faculty formed "Duke Faculty for Academic Tolerance".